thood21/SeniorProject/README.md

 5. Now we want to install [TensorFlow lite for Python](https://www.tensorflow.org/lite/guide/python).
 I encountered some issues here, however it could have been from typos as there is no efficient way to copy/paste URLs to/from the Coral Dev Board.
 First, ensure you have Python3 install by running `python3 -V`.
 This is going to print out the version number of your Python3 distribution; it is crucial that you use the correct version number when downloading the TensorFlow Lite package.
 My version number is 3.5.3, so I will be running the command for 3.5.xxx.
 If you are encountering errors, ensure you are typing the command in correctly.
 If this does not work, try going [here](https://github.com/tensorflow/tensorflow/issues/9722) and reading through similar issues - notably, try this command: `python3 -c "import wheel.pep425tags as w; print(w.get_supported())" | sed -zE 's/\),/),\n/g'`, which should print out your supported .whl types.
 6. One last thing we want to change is the fan control.
 If your experience is similar to mine, the fan is not spinning, causing the heatsink to get very hot, ultimately leading to thermal throttling.
 To remedy this, we will be editting a variable hidden deep within /sys.
 Begin by entering `sudo nano ~/.bashrc`, which opens your bashrc file, which we can use to load variables into the shell environment each time it is launched - this is crucial because instead of using `cd my/really/long/path/to/file/here`, we can just reference a variable to pull it up instantly.
 Right under #for examples in the the bashrc, make a few new lines and enter in `export fan="/sys/class/thermal/thermal_zone0/trip_point_4_temp"` then press ctrl+O, enter, ctrl+X, then in your terminal enter command: `source ~/.bashrc` which refreshes your bashrc file.
 To ensure this worked, enter `echo $fan`, which should print out that path we just stored in the bashrc.
 Now enter command: `sudo nano $fan`, which pulls up a file with a number in it - mine shows 65000.
 Change this to a much smaller number - I always do 5000, then ctrl+O, enter, ctrl+X. Your fan should kick on.
 This fix is not persistent after reboots, meaning when your machine turns off this change is lost, so you will want to rerun the `sudo nano $fan` command and change the number each time after reboot.
 7. Now we can run our demo.
 Assumming you are connected to a monitor, from your terminal run command: `edgetpu_demo --device`.
 It is possible to stream the demo over SSH, however I did not do that so I won't be giving instruction on how to do that (instructions are shown on the Coral Dev Board Online documentation).
 A video should now display on your screen showing cars driving on a highway.
 This is demonstrating a model that is attempting to identify cars, with a given percentage showing the "confidence" in classifying the object as a car.

+## My Project
+The below sections are pertinent to my own senior project, which is using the Coral Dev Board and TensorFlow lite to run software to detect human pose and faces

+### Facial Recognition
+Facial recognition is an increasingly popular use case for machine learning.
+Many sophisticated security systems use facial detection software to identity humans who may be committing a crime or other offense.
+New advancements in artificial intelligence are trying to incorporate facial recognition into their robots to increase their capabilities for communicating with humans.
+Facial recognition lays the foundations for more advanced actions such as emotion detection, eye-contact, and facing active speakers.

+#### Setup
+I